Hi, I’m Lisa

 FAQ

 Fresh milled flour is flour made by grinding whole wheat berries just before baking.
-It includes the bran, germ, and endosperm, which gives baked goods more flavor and nutrition.
+Because the bran, germ, and endosperm are all included, it has more flavor and retains more of the grain’s natural nutrients.

-Absolutely.
-I aim to make fresh-milled baking approachable, even if you’re brand new to milling your own flour.
+Yes!
+I try to keep recipes simple and approachable, even if you’re brand new to milling your own flour.

-Yes — most of my recipes are developed specifically for fresh-milled flour, which means you’ll need a grain mill to get the best results.
-When possible, I note substitutions or adjustments, but fresh-milled flour is the foundation of this site.
+Yes — most of the recipes on this site are developed specifically for fresh milled flour, so you’ll need a grain mill to get the best results.

-I most often use soft white wheat for cookies, muffins, and quick breads, and hard red or white wheat for yeast breads.
+I most often use soft white wheat for cookies, muffins, and quick breads, and hard red or hard white wheat for yeast breads.
 I’ll always note what works best in each recipe.
-I also like adding spelt and einkorn to certain recipes.

-My grain mill is essential, along with a reliable stand mixer, kitchen scale, and sourdough baking essentials.
-You can see my full list of favorite tools and ingredients on my Shop My Favs page.
+Aside from basic baking tools, my grain mill and kitchen scale are used in almost every recipe.
+You can find my full list of favorite tools and ingredients on my Shop My Favs page.